Mayfly277/mayfly277.github.io/_posts/2022-09-12-GOADv2-pwning-part7.md

 tags :  AD, Lab, MSSQL
 ---

-On the previous post ([Goad pwning part6]({% link _posts/2022-09-07-GOADv2-pwning-part6.md %})) we tried some attacks with ADCS activated on the domain.
+In the previous post ([Goad pwning part6]({% link _posts/2022-09-07-GOADv2-pwning-part6.md %})) we tried some attacks with ADCS activated on the domain.
 Now let's take a step back, and go back on the castelblack.north.sevenkingdoms.local to take a look at the MSSQL server.

 Before jump into this chapter, i have done some small configuration on the lab, to be sure you get it, you should pull the updates and play : `ansible-playbook servers.yml` to get the last mssql configuration.